lewisdaly/mywell-server/paper/userguide.md

 ```
 SMA <code> <pincode>
 ```
+Where:
-Where `<code>` is 000 for saving a reading, and 999 for requesting information, and   `<pincode>` is the pincode that the Well, Checkdam or Rain Gauge is located in.
+`<code>` is 000 for saving a reading, and 999 for requesting information `<pincode>` is the pincode that the Well, Checkdam or Rain Gauge is located in

 ### Recording a new Reading
 A Recording takes 3 additional parameters:
 ```
 <date> <resourceId> <reading>
 ```
+Where:
-Where `<date>` is a 6 digit date that the reading has been taken, in format YYMMDD, and `<resourceId>` is the 4 digit id of the resource being recorded, and `<reading>` is the value of the reading, in cm
+`<date>` is a 6 digit date that the reading has been taken, in format YYMMDD `<resourceId>` is the 4 digit id of the resource being recorded `<reading>` is the value of the reading, in cm

 #### Examples
 ```